Quartic First-Order Methods for Low-Rank Minimization: Introduction

-The most commonly used algorithm for \eqref{eq:min_problem} is some variant of the proximal gradient method.
-However, a critical issue with gradient schemes is the choice of step sizes which can dramatically impact performance.
-This is directly related to smoothness of the objective: when a function $f$ has a Lipschitz continuous gradient with constant $L$, i.e. $\|\nabla f(X) - \nabla f(Y)\| \leq L \|X-Y\|$, this implies the so-called Euclidean descent lemma \BEQ f(X) \leq f(Y) + \la \nabla f(Y), X-Y \ra + \frac{L}{2} \|X-Y\|^2 \EEQ which means that gradient methods work for any fixed step size in the interval $(0, \frac{1}{L}]$.
+The most commonly used algorithm to solve these problem formulations is some variant of the proximal gradient method.
+However, a critical issue with gradient schemes is the choice of step sizes, which significantly impacts performance.
+This step size choice is closely related to the smoothness of the objective.
+In particular, when it has a $L$-Lipschitz continuous gradient with respect to the Euclidean norm, standard gradient methods can be applied with a step size lying in $]0,1/L]$.
 This smoothness assumption is used in the broad majority of theoretical analyses of gradient algorithms, yet there are many cases where it is not satisfied \cite{Bauschke2017,Bolte2018}.
-In particular, it does not generally hold for the function $f(X) = F(XX^T)$ considered in problem \eqref{eq:min_problem} above.
-Indeed, $F$ will typically be a quadratic function, therefore $f$ will be quartic, and its Hessian will be unbounded as $\|X\|\rightarrow +\infty$.
+In particular, it does not hold for the general Burer-Monteiro low-rank problem, as we will show in what follows.

-Of course, there is a way to circumvent this issue to apply classical Euclidean methods.
-It suffices to use an Armijo line search \citep{Lin2007}, arguing that the objective function is Lipschitz continuous on bounded subsets.
+Of course, there is a way to circumvent this issue in classical Euclidean methods, by using an Armijo line search \cite{Lin2007}.
 However, in some cases, this naive line search strategy generates very small step sizes which in turn involve costly subroutines.
-Other approaches impose a step size that is only proven to be be valid in a small neighborhood of the optimum \cite{Bhojanapalli2015,Park2016}.
+Other approaches impose a step size that is only proven to be valid in a small neighborhood of the optimum \cite{Bhojanapalli2015,Park2016}.

-The NoLips algorithm by contrast, introduced by \citet{Bauschke2017} for convex functions and extended to the nonconvex setting in \cite{Bolte2018}, is a gradient method designed for minimizing functions that satisfy a more general condition than Lipschitz continuity of the gradient known as relative smoothness \cite{Lu2016}.
-It consists in replacing the Euclidean distance $1/2\|X-Y\|^2$ in \eqref{eq:eucl_desc_lemma} by a more general \textit{Bregman divergence} $D_h(X,Y) = h(X) - h(X) - \la \nabla h(Y), X-Y \ra$, with $h$ a properly chosen convex ``kernel'' function, and successively minimizing the resulting upper approximation.
-A good choice of kernel function $h$ may fit better the geometry of the objective, and result in more efficient first order methods.
+\paragraph{Non-Euclidean gradient methods.} We adopt an original approach based on a recent line of work on non-Euclidean gradient methods \cite{Bauschke2017,Bolte2018,van} and subsequent work \cite{Lu2016}. {Unlike standard gradient descent that uses the uniform Euclidean geometry, the NoLips method, also known as Bregman/Mirror descent, uses the Bregman divergence induced by a well-chosen convex \textit{kernel} function.
+This allows the algorithm to take gradient steps that are more adapted to the geometry of the problem, advancing faster in directions where the gradient of the objective changes slowly, thus improving convergence speed.
+The kernel function is chosen so that the objective function satisfies a compatibility condition called \textit{relative smoothness} \cite{Bauschke2017,Lu2016}, which is a generalization of the usual smoothness assumption mentioned earlier.}

+In our setting, the objective has a quartic growth, hence choosing the geometry induced by a quartic polynomial will prove to be efficient.